 In short: Yes!
 Remember that for every foot of vertical you get to ski downhill in the backcountry, you have to earn it on the uphill.
 Many backcountry skiers ignore the weight of the ski for the sake of performance (or graphics), which ultimately will limit what you’re able to accomplish in the mountains.

-We tested the best backcountry ski bindings, including top picks from Salomon, Dynafit, Atomic, and more to help you find the best options for your needs and budget.
+We tested the best backcountry ski bindings, including top picks from Salomon, Dynafit, Atomic, ATK, and more.

 We tested the best cross-country skis from Atomic, Rossignol, Salomon, and more to help you find the best option for your needs and budget.